Whether you’re looking for small or large classes, a mentor, a studio, or a university education, these NYC programs have you covered.

 The Maggie Flanigan Studio, based in New York City, is founded on the Meisner technique and is backed by Flanigan’s more than 30 years in the entertainment business.

 If you seek more flexibility in your classes, Flanigan might be the place for you.
-The studio offers full- and part-time conservatory enrollments, as well as a six-week summer intensive beginning in mid-June.
+The studio offers full- and part-time conservatory enrollments, as well as a six-week summer intensive beginning in early June.
 Students can tailor class selection to their individual needs, with choices in voice, movement, theater history, film and TV, and cold reading.

 Located in Greenwich Village, the New School offers three-year MFA conservatory programs for acting, playwriting, and directing, as well as a BFA in drama.
 Students are trained in a range of styles, forms, and traditions to “express, conceive and create visionary theater.”*